 From 1am Friday 25 September 2020 there are no Local Government Areas listed as Queensland COVID-19 restricted areas, however, certain restrictions still apply under the Movement and Gathering Direction.

-As of 4pm Friday (16/10/20), gatherings in public spaces must be limited to a maximum of 40 people within one group in areas not within restricted Local Government Areas.
-Mass gatherings in a public spaces are not permitted.
+As of 1am (01/12/20), gatherings in public spaces must be limited to a maximum of 100 people within one group in areas not within restricted Local Government Areas.

 We also still encourage Community Members and visitors to use common sense when attending small public gatherings and if a park, or any other outdoor public space is over-crowded, go somewhere else for the time being.